Police: Officer fatally shot knife-wielding robbery suspect

-SYLVANIA, Ohio (AP) - A police officer who shot and killed a robbery suspect armed with a large knife at a convenience store did not know a robbery was in progress there when he arrived at the scene for another call, authorities said.
+SYLVANIA, Ohio (AP) - A police officer who shot and killed a robbery suspect armed with a large knife at a convenience store did not know a robbery was in progress when he arrived at the scene for another call, authorities said.

 A store clerk had initially called Sylvania police about a suspicious vehicle in the parking lot of the store.
-Shortly after she made the call, authorities say William Resto walked in with a large silver butcher knife and stole money from the cash register.
+Shortly after she made the call, authorities say William Resto walked in with a large butcher knife and stole money from the cash register.

 The officer soon arrived and was confronted by Resto, 54, who still had the knife and was wearing a mask.
 Resto advanced toward the officer and ignored several verbal warnings, authorities said.
 The officer then shot Resto, who was hit by two shots in the chest and one in the groin.